 Before David became a king, Saul wanted him dead, and so David went into fleeing mode.
 If you study the life of David as revealed in Scripture, you cannot help but think that with all this visible evidence of God’s intervention, with all the miraculous work God has shown him, you would think that David’s fear would quieten.
-But no, they were not.
+But no, they don’t.
 Do you know why?
 Because David was a man like you and me, he had clay feet too.

 When the British explorer, Sir Francis Drake returned home to England after his 5th voyage around the world.
 When he got to the river Thames, a storm appeared to be brewing and the storm was threatening the very vessel that he had sailed for many years.
 The vessel was tossed about and was about to run aground.
 As the old mariner found himself in this situation, he clinched his fist and he said, “Can it be that I who have braved the dangers of the Seven Seas, who have sailed through mighty storms, must now come home to be drowned in a ditch”